ecmwf/odc/docs/content/implementation/api-design.rst

 Calling Convention
 ~~~~~~~~~~~~~~~~~~

 Unlike C, Fortran supports custom types.
-As such, the objects referenced in the API are presented as fortran objects with the appropriate types.
+As such, the objects referenced in the API are presented as Fortran objects with the appropriate types.
 The appropriate function calls are thus methods on these type instances.

 All functions return a status code that should be checked for error conditions.
 The standard Fortran mechanism is used to suport optional arguments.